sunnivin/exercise-code-review/README.md

-# module-based-type-along
+# exercise-code-review
-Template repository for starting the module based coding exercise
+A repository for the code review exercise in the MetOs workshop